Lezgin alphabets: Lezgin Latin alphabet 1928–32

 The Latin alphabet of 1928–1932's displayed all phonemes in contrast to the current alphabet but did not differentiate aspirated and non-aspirated consonants (k and kʰ, p-pʰ, t-tʰ, q-qʰ, t͡ʃ-t͡ʃʰ, and t͡s-t͡sʰ).
 The alphabet was as follows:

 Lezgin Latin alphabet 1932–38

-The first Latin alphabet was changed in 1932.
-A comparison of the two alphabets follows:
+The first Latin alphabet was changed in 1932 as follows:

 Lezgin Cyrillic alphabet

 There are 54 consonants in Lezgin.
 Aspiration is not normally indicated in the orthography, despite the fact that it is phonemic.
 The current Lezgin Cyrillic alphabet is as follows: